sharden007/sharden007/README.md

 **`Digital Craftsman (Developer/Filmmaker/Creator)`**

 I'm an indie full-stack developer and content creator building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 All video content is built the same way, from ideation and planning, all the way to finalizing the content with artistic touches.
-I publish that content on my YouTube channel "[ForrestKnight][youtube]" to more than 500k subscribers.

    <p align="left">
          <img alt="total stars" title="Total stars on GitHub" src="https://custom-icon-badges.demolab.com/github/stars/ForrestKnight?color=55960c&style=for-the-badge&labelColor=488207&logo=star"/></a>